IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 The cleaned search may be recorded (not base64) in the .entity[query].description.
 The cleaned search request would have removed parameters that were not understood/supported.
 The cleaned search request in the .description element enables more efficient processing.

 The results of the search are not included in the minimal AuditEvent, and are recommended to not be included in the comprehensive AuditEvent.
-Recording the results of a seach in the AuditEvent will produce very large resources that are hard to process, and which replicate the database searched multiple times over.
+Recording the results of a search in the AuditEvent will produce very large resources that are hard to process, and which replicate the database searched multiple times over.
 The AuditEvent record with search results contain highly sensitive data.

 #### 1:52.4.1.5 Best Effort